Serenity car insurance review Dec 2020

 Serenity’s reps often respond to any negative reviews.
 This shows the company holds good customer experience in high regard.

-Accredited by the Better Business Bureau since 2010, Serenity Insurance earns an A+ rating with the BBB, with only four complaints in three years.
+Accredited by the Better Business Bureau since 2010, Serenity Insurance earns an A+ rating with the BBB, with only 3 complaints in three years, as of October 2020.

 How do I apply for a policy with Serenity?

 You can also start your application online, but you’ll need to eventually speak with an agent to receive a quote:

 - Go to Serenity Insurance’s website and click Get a Quote.